 Regrettably, not treating Cushing’s Disease could precipitate the others.
 After running the necessary tests, your veterinarian can eliminate the others, leaving Cushing’s Disease as the diagnosis.

-Cushing’s Disease or Cushing’s Syndrome, as it is sometimes called, is also known as hyperadrenocorticism.
-Due to the fact, older dogs are more prone to tumors, the disease is most commonly diagnosed in middle age and senior dogs.
+Cushing’s Disease, or Cushing’s Syndrome, is also known as hyperadrenocorticism.
+Because older dogs are more prone to tumors, vets often diagnose the disease in middle-aged and senior dogs.
 That does not mean younger dogs are immune to it.

-The disease is caused by the overproduction of cortisol, a natural steroid hormone.
-It is typically released in response to stress or low levels of blood glucocorticoids.
-The primary functions are increasing blood sugar, metabolizing fat, proteins, and carbohydrates, and suppressing your dog’s immune system.
+Overproduction of cortisol, a natural steroid hormone, causes the disease.
+The body releases cortisol in response to stress or low levels of blood glucocorticoids.
+Cortisol works to increase blood sugar, metabolize fat, proteins, and carbohydrates, and suppress your dog’s immune system.

 This disease can be managed but not cured.